-ART 318 - Advanced Ceramics, 3 credit hours Prerequisite(s): ART 217F The exploration and development of a student's personal style in ceramics.
+ART 318 - Advanced Ceramics, 3 credit hours

+The exploration and development of a student's personal style in ceramics.
 Through classroom critiques students learn to make critical aesthetic judgments.
 This course may be repeated for credit.

 ART 319 - Special Topics in Ceramics, 1-2 credit hours